PhungDucTrong99/Project5/README.md

 Udacity Front End Nanodegree - Travel App Project Project Summary
 This project integrates various skills to build a custom travel app.
 It focuses on JavaScript, clean HTML/CSS, DOM manipulation, working with objects, and fetching data from three APIs, with one API dependent on another.
-The project is developed in a Webpack environment, using an Express server, and includes service workers.
+The project is developed in a Webpack environment, using an Express server.

 Extra Features
 Display trip length by adding an end date.